The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 Build Quality

-“Made in the USA” has long been the symbol of high quality, durable goods and the WaterRower GX is no different.
-Using sustainably sourced hardwood, this rower is solid as a rock and built to last a lifetime.
+The WaterRower GX is made in the USA using sustainably sourced hardwood.
+This rower is solid as a rock and the frame is built to last a lifetime.

-Due to it being made of wood, WaterRower had to make sure the rower fit together seamlessly and strong to avoid any creaking or vibration.
+Due to it being made of wood, WaterRower had to make sure the rower fit together seamlessly and that it was strong enough to avoid any creaking or vibration.

 Luckily, they pulled it off and produced a rower that actually absorbs sound and vibrations, which makes it even quieter and smoother!